Carmarthen Castle

 Carmarthen Castle (Welsh: Castell Caerfyrddin) is a ruined castle in Carmarthen, West Wales, UK.
 First built by Walter, Sheriff of Gloucester in the early 1100s, the castle was captured and destroyed on several occasions before being rebuilt in stone during the 1190s.
 The castle was captured by Owain Glyndŵr in 1405.
 Henry VII's father died at Carmarthen Castle in 1456.
 During the Wars of the Roses the castle fell to William Herbert and, during the Civil War, was captured by Parliamentary forces.
 It was dismantled by order of Oliver Cromwell in the mid 1600s.

-It has been used as the site of Carmarthen's gaol until the 1920s.
+It has been used as the site of Carmarthen's jail until the 1920s.
 The remains of the castle were given a Grade I heritage listing in 1954 and is currently a tourist attraction and site of the town's Tourist Information Centre.

 Location

 The castle is in the county town of Carmarthen located 20 m above sea level on a high terrace overlooking the tidal River Towy.
 Carmarthen Bridge lies below the castle, at what was the lowest bridging point of the river 11 mi from the sea.
 While it is described today as "arguably the biggest disappointment among the plethora of medieval ruins in Wales" it has, in fact, dominated the layout and orientation of the town with its streets and property boundaries coming out from the site.

 It is accessed today via the surviving 13 m gatehouse on Nott Square or alternatively via the Old Castle Gaol entrance on Gaol Hill/Castle Hill.